 As with most exams, it’s best not to wait until the last minute to begin prepping for the CBEST.
 It might be a long time since you last practiced the skills being tested on the CBEST, so it’s likely these skills will need to be sharpened.

 You should get started a few months in advance and review a little bit every day.
 Running out of time for a test you already scheduled?
-Check Dr. Kristy Mulkey’s “Effective Cramming” tips to make the best of your remaining study time.
+Check Dr. Kristy Mulkey’s “Effective Cramming” tips or read our article on effective cramming for your teacher certification test to make the best of your remaining study time.